themonkslab/dream_teamers_courses/dart/2.Dart_basics/16_Comments.md

 ![Comentarios en una documentación](https://raw.githubusercontent.com/themonkslab/courses/main/dart/2.Dart_b%C3%A1sico/16.1_comentarios_vida_real.png)

 To finish with these single line comments, I could add that they are also useful to omit or skip some operation, variable or whatever you need.
-This could be usefull for example when testing.
+This could be useful for example when testing.
 In the following example, we can see how we temporarily omit the code `print('Program started');`.

 ```dart